pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 # Access Manager v3 API for JavaScript SDK

 Access Manager issues time-limited tokens with embedded permissions for PubNub resources.
+Tokens can:
+- Apply to channels, channel groups, and UUIDs.

-- Restrict by TTL, resource lists, or RegEx patterns.
+- Be limited by TTL, regex patterns, and an authorized UUID.
-- Optionally restrict to a single client via authorizedUuid.
+- Grant different permissions to different resources in a single request.

-- Supports mixed permissions per resource in one grant.
+- To bind a token to one client, include authorizedUuid in the grant request.
+Only that userId/UUID can use the token.

-User ID / UUID
+##### User ID / UUID
-- userId equals UUID value used in some APIs/responses.
+User ID may also appear as UUID/uuid in some APIs; it carries the value of userId set at initialization.

-Supported async patterns
+##### Supported asynchronous patterns
-- Callbacks, Promises, Async/Await supported; use Async/Await with try...catch to capture errors.
+Use Async/Await with try...catch (recommended).
+Callbacks and Promises are also supported.

 ## Grant token
+##### Requires Access Manager add-on

-Requires Access Manager add-on enabled in Admin Portal.
+Enable Access Manager on your keyset in the Admin Portal.

-Requires Secret Key authentication
+##### Requires Secret Key authentication
-- Initialize the server-side SDK with a Secret Key to grant tokens.
+Granting must be performed server-side with an SDK instance initialized with a Secret Key.

-Generates a token with ttl, optional authorized_uuid, and permissions for:
+Generates an authorization token with:
+- ttl (minutes, required),
+- authorized_uuid (optional, recommended for impersonation prevention),
+- resource and/or pattern permissions.

+Resources:
 - channels
 - groups (channel groups)
 - uuids (user object metadata)

-Only authorized_uuid (if specified) can use the token.
-Unauthorized/invalid tokens result in 403.

 Permissions per resource:
 - channel: read, write, get, manage, update, join, delete
 - group: read, manage
 - uuids: get, update, delete

-TTL
-- Required, minutes.
+TTL:
-- Min 1, max 43,200 (30 days).
+- Required, minutes; min 1, max 43,200 (30 days).
+After expiry, clients must obtain a new token.

-RegEx patterns
+Patterns (regex):
-- Use patterns to grant by RegEx.
+- Specify permissions under patterns to match multiple resources.

-Authorized UUID
+Authorized UUID:
-- Set authorized_uuid to bind a token to a specific client; omit to allow any uuid.
+- If set, only that uuid can use the token; otherwise any uuid can.

 ### Method(s)
 ```